opieters/MIRRA/README.md

 Microclimate Instrument for Real-time Remote Applications

+⚠️ This is a research project.
+Limited testing has been performed and reliability of data storage/sensor readout is not guaranteed.
+Use with caution. ⚠️

 ## 3D Designs

 The radiation is 3D printed and designed using OpenSCAD.
 All design files can eb found in `3d_printing`.
 They can be printed using an extrusion printer, with minimal post-processign (no supports).